harlanrs/zomboid-functional-gutters/README.md

     - some garages are still tagged as the the same building even when physically separate.
     - this would allow players to easily use them without impacting things like drain limit on the main building
 - Take roof angle into consideration?
-- Feedback in build menu when placing pipes?
 - Add additional gutter material types
     - clay using inverted clay tiles and clay pipes
 - Water overlay during storms?